-Within the SSW, there are formal administrative structures that provides guidance and assist in recruitment and admission of students, hiring of personnel, arranging faculty teaching assignments, developing curriculum, program planning, marketing, budget management, fundraising and provision of student support and DEI services, etc. The SSW will provide necessary student support services, the faculty, and personnel necessary for program operation.
-The SSW will also provide the physical space and technology to accommodate in person and online instruction.
+Within the SSW, there are formal administrative structures that provide guidance and assist in recruitment and admission of students, hiring of personnel, arranging faculty teaching assignments, developing curriculum, program planning, marketing, budget management, fundraising and provision of student support and DEI (Diversity, Equity and Inclusion) services, etc. The SSW will provide all necessary student support services and the faculty, and personnel necessary for program operation.
+The SSW will also provide the physical space and technology to accommodate in-person and online instruction.